if 3 + 5 > 2 then "yay!" else "boo!";;

 a variable in the OCaml language itself, but instead a name for a certain

 syntactic construct.
-The numbers after the letter e
+The numbers after the letter e are being used

 to distinguish the three different occurrences of it.